• Skip to primary navigation

 Yellow curry is considered a mildly spiced dish, so adding high-intensity vegetables to your curry will contribute to the complexity of flavors in the dish without overpowering it.

-Additionally, many colorful vegetables can enhance the visual appeal of the dish.
+Also, many colorful vegetables can improve the visual appeal of the dish.

-When selecting vegetables for your yellow curry dishes, focus on selecting an assortment of colors and textures to enhance its taste and appearance.
+When selecting vegetables for your yellow curry dishes, focus on selecting an assortment of colors and textures to enhance its taste and appearance - vegetables for baked fish side ideas can provide extra color and texture inspiration.

 If you're not able to find all these recommended ingredients at your local grocery store or farmer's market, alternative/substitute ingredients can easily be used.